KDE/digikam-doc/main_window/image_view.rst

 digiKam will ask you confirmation before to move items to trash with the dialog below.

 For each collection registered in the database, digiKam handle an internal trash-bin.
 Physically, the trash is located at the root album corresponding to the collection entry.
-It's an hidden folder :file:`.dtrash` storing deleted items in a sub-directory named :file:`files`, and information about the deletion stored in another sub-directory named :file:`info`with  Json sidecars (:file:`.dtrashinfo`).
-Deleting a file in the collection do not remove the file from the media, but move the file in this container.
+It's a hidden folder :file:`.dtrash` storing deleted items in a sub-directory named :file:`files`, and information about the deletion stored in another sub-directory named :file:`info`with  Json sidecars (:file:`.dtrashinfo`).
+Deleting a file in the collection does not remove the file from the media, but moves the file into this container.
 This one is accessible from the left sidebar tab **Albums** as the last entry of the tree-view corresponding to a collection and is named **Trash**.

 .. figure:: images/mainwindow_trashbin.webp
     :alt: